Dynatrace/ace-box/user-skel/ansible/roles/gitea/Readme.md

 This currated role can be used to install gitea (a git based code hosting solution) on a kubernetes cluster.
 It also has embedded tasks to create an organization and repository on gitea.

+For the details, please check this link: https://gitea.io/en-us/

 ## Using the role

 ### Role Requirements